 The first impression you get is that this sucker is huge!

 This is, of course, absolutely the correct impression.
 Everything about it says large and sturdy.
 Confidence is high!
 It’s pretty well packed, but there’s a fair bit of assembly involved.
 Not surprising, given the size.

 Appearance-wise, you have to love the beautiful stainless steel features.
 It’s clean, professional looking.
 The horn handles and “nose ring” towel rack are fun touches, though I can imagine them turning some people off.

 It’s great to see the probe access port on the side of the cooking chamber — much better than shutting the lid on your thermometer cords.

 All in all, it seems to be a solidly built and well-thought-out grill.
 Evidently, they’ve made great strides since the first generation.

 Why Do People Choose RECTEQ Products?

 Well, they’re not choosing them for the name because they aren’t well known — it’s more of a cult following so far, though I can see that changing in the future as the word gets out and perhaps more products come to market.

-What stands out about REC TEC is the thought they’ve clearly put into their grills, and that they listen to what their buyers want to see and upgrade accordingly when new models are designed.
+What stands out about RECTEQ is the thought they’ve clearly put into their grills, and that they listen to what their buyers want to see and upgrade accordingly when new models are designed.

 - Weight: 195 lbs.